What Does It Mean To Be A Kansas City Entrepreneur?

 Kansas City.
 The City Of Founders.
 That has a nice ring to it, doesn’t it?
 The city where people don’t just dream, they do.
 They turn ideas into tangible realities regardless of what resources they may, or may not, have at their disposal at the time of their “aha”!...read more

 Whether you’re an entrepreneur in Kansas City, or simply just a fan of KC sports, this is a moment in history that our great town will never forget.
-Despite the multitude of great startups, and great athletes – one team stands above the rest: The Royals.
-Their...read more
+Despite the multitude of great startups, and great athletes - one team stands above the rest: The Royals.
+Their road to...read more

 Are you an Kansas City entrepreneur with grit?

 Think about that for a moment.
 Let us say it again, “are you a Kansas City entrepreneur with grit?”